bambuser/BambuserPlayerSDK-Android/README.md

 ### Configuration

-The player's attributes can be configured by providing a `Configuration` when the `LVSPlayer` is created.
+The player's attributes can be configured by providing a `Configuration` object when the `LVSPlayer` is created.
 The supported properties are:

 | Property                   | Type      | Functionality                                                                                                                                                                         |